How Dedicated Contract Carriage Delivers Brand Value

 Before being assigned a route, drivers complete a special training program, after which they are shadowed by an experienced driver for a predetermined period.

-"Training is one of the most expensive things we do," says Andy Moses, senior vice president of sales and solutions for Penske Logistics.
+"Training is one of the most expensive things we do," says Andy Moses, senior vice president of solutions and sales strategy for Penske Logistics.
 "People say it's expensive to train, but it's even more expensive not to train."

 The DCC agreement enabled the QSR chain to avoid such driver-related staffing tasks and expenses.
 Additionally, the company did not have to invest in the extensive logistics infrastructure it required to support the new strategy and meet its customer experience goals across multiple locations.

 "The option allows them to devote these resources to other aspects of promoting their products.
-Also, having a reliable outside expert to provide the logistics services they need gives them more confidence to introduce new products faster and keep pace with market changes," says Tom Scollard, vice president of dedicated contract carriage at Penske Logistics.
+Also, having a reliable outside expert to provide the logistics services they need gives them more confidence to introduce new products faster and keep pace with market changes," says Kandice Nadeau, vice president of dedicated contract carriage at Penske Logistics.

 Competing on Brand